ds-connectors/econ-models-textbook/_build/intro.md

   url:
   title: ''
 next_page:
-  url: /topic-intros/sympy-latex.html
+  url: /topic-intros/sympy.html
   title: 'SymPy and LaTeX'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Data 88: Economic Models

+Economics is in the world around us, and so is Data Science!
+It's in our every day lives.
+As we connect Data Science with Economics, we will be exploring real life datasets to illustrate how Economics concepts are shaped and how decisions lead to real-life impacts.
 This is a textbook developed for UC Berkeley's course Data 88: Economic Models.
 [Data 88](https://ds-connectors.github.io) is a generic course listing for Data 8 connector courses.

 ## Course Description